canonical/lxd/doc/rest-api.md

 Recursion is implemented by simply replacing any pointer to an job (URL) by the object itself.

+## Filtering
+To filter your results on certain values, filter is implemented for collections.
+A `filter` argument can be passed to a GET query against a collection.

+Filtering is available for the instance and image endpoints.

+There is no default value for filter which means that all results found will be returned.
+The following is the language used for the filter argument:

+?filter=field_name eq desired_field_assignment

+The language follows the OData conventions for structuring REST API filtering logic.
+Logical operators are also supported for filtering: not(not), equals(eq), not equals(ne), and(and), or(or).
+Filters are evaluated with left associativity.
+Values with spaces can be surrounded with quotes.
+Nesting filtering is also supported.
+For instance, to filter on a field in a config you would pass:

+?filter=config.field_name eq desired_field_assignment

+For filtering on device attributes you would pass:

+?filter=devices.device_name.field_name eq desired_field_assignment

+Here are a few GET query examples of the different filtering methods mentioned above:

+containers?filter=name eq "my container" and status eq Running

+containers?filter=config.image.os eq ubuntu or devices.eth0.nictype eq bridged

+images?filter=Properties.os eq Centos and not UpdateSource.Protocol eq simplestreams

 ## Async operations
 Any operation which may take more than a second to be done must be done in the background, returning a background operation ID to the client.